CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 		After configuring this field, Holly’s username should appear as:

 		**Holly@M365xZZZZZZ.onmicrosoft.com**

-	- Password settings: Uncheck the **Automatically create a password** option
+	- Password settings: Check the **Automatically create a password** option.
+Copy the generated password to a location you can remember it for the next task.
+You will have to change the password upon first login to this account

-	- Password: `XBo8MZiKFTstB6G`

-	- Uncheck the **Require this user to change their password when they first sign in** checkbox.

 5. Select **Next**.